rust-or/rust-lp-modeler/README.md

 problem.solve();
 ```

-it will soon be possible to export this model
+it is already possible to export this model
 into the [lp file format](https://www.gurobi.com/documentation/6.5/refman/lp_format.html "lp file format on Gurobi website").

 ```